 The Scheme holds foreign currency forward contracts to protect the valuation of financial assets and liabilities against variations in the exchange rates.
 The Scheme does not designate any derivatives as hedges, and hence these derivative financial instruments are classified at fair value through profit or loss.

-The following table summarises the Scheme's exposure to currency risk (net of foreign currency exposure arising from derivatives where applicable):
+The Scheme did not have a significant exposure to currency risk (net of foreign currency exposure arising from derivatives) at the reporting date.